-Support from DADZ4DADZ caring for children with disabilities and or Special Educational Needs in the UK
+Support from DADZ4DADZ caring for children with disabilities and or SEN in the UK

 Hillingdon DADS UK Blog Post Code of Conduct

 1. We take responsibility for our own words and for the comments we allow on our blog

 We are committed to the “Civility Enforced” standard: we will not post unacceptable content, and we’ll delete comments that contain it.
 We define unacceptable content as anything included or linked to that: